pingcap/docs/develop/dev-guide-connect-to-tidb.md

 ---
 title: Connect to TiDB
-summary: Describes how to connect to TiDB.
+summary: Learn how to connect to TiDB.
 ---

 # Connect to TiDB

-**TiDB** is highly compatible with **MySQL 5.7** protocol, for a full list of client link parameters, see [MySQL Client Options](https://dev.mysql.com/doc/refman/5.7/en/mysql-command-options.html).
+TiDB is highly compatible with the MySQL 5.7 protocol.
+For a full list of client link parameters, see [MySQL Client Options](https://dev.mysql.com/doc/refman/5.7/en/mysql-command-options.html).

-TiDB supports the [MySQL Client/Server Protocol](https://dev.mysql.com/doc/internals/en/client-server-protocol.html).
-This allows most client drivers and ORM frameworks to connect to TiDB just as they connect to MySQL.
+TiDB supports the [MySQL Client/Server Protocol](https://dev.mysql.com/doc/internals/en/client-server-protocol.html), which allows most client drivers and ORM frameworks to connect to TiDB just as they connect to MySQL.

-## MySQL Client
+## MySQL Shell

-You can use MySQL Client as a command line tool for TiDB.
-You can find the installation method for different operating systems in the [MySQL Shell documentation](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html).
-After the installation you can connect to TiDB using the following command-line:
+You can connect to TiDB using MySQL Shell, which can be used as a command-line tool for TiDB.
+To install MySQL Shell, follow the instructions in the [MySQL Shell documentation](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html).
+After the installation, you can connect to TiDB using the following command:

 {{< copyable "shell-regular" >}}